amgauthier1992/ts-tutorial/README.md

 3. Function specific types (void, never)
 4. Optional params, Default params, Rest/Spread Params
 5. Using type guards and creating custom type guards

+Lesson 5- Type Casting/Type Assertions

+- An Assertion is simply telling the TS compiler you know more about the type because you have more detail about it than what TS compiler can infer or know about.
+  - ex.
+When creating a variable that represents an HTML element i.e. a span, the TS compiler will infer that the variable is of type HTMLElement or null.
+We can assert that the variable is of type HTMLSpanElement.
+- Sometimes we will have information about the type of a value that TS can't or doesn't know about.
+This happens most often when we're working with the DOM/web page documents.

+1. As keyword
+2. <> syntax
+3. `non null` assertion (!)

+Lesson 6- Classes